j-prt/shoplist-api/README.md

-# ShopList API (WIP)
+# ShopList (WIP)

-RESTful API for creating and managing shopping lists using Django REST Framework.
+RESTful API and responsive site for creating and managing shopping lists using Django and Django REST Framework.

 ## Overview

 The inspiration for this project is an issue I've long had: managing my shopping lists.
 Every time I remember I have to buy something I make a note in my phone, on a postit, on my hand, on an index card.. etc. When it comes time to actually do my shop, I find that I'm scraping together all this data and trying to make a coherent list of what I need to buy, and where.
 And I have no idea how much it will cost.

+## The Site

+Fully functional and responsive site where you can create an account, log in, make and manage shopping lists built from your personal collection of items and tags.
+Shares a DB with the API, so you are able to manage your data via either the REST API or the front end interface.
+Front end also includes links to API documentation, as well as API token refresh.

 ## The API